 I did not chose the Ginkgo biloba as my symbol, I honestly feel that it chose me.

-It is a living fossil, similar to remains dating back to the Permian Age (240 million years ago) & is a unique species of tree, the only kind in its family.
+It is a living fossil, similar to remains dating back to the Permian Age (240 million years ago) and is a unique species of tree, the only kind in its family.
 Its leaves are also unique amongst seeded plants for their fan-shape, so similar to the Maidenhair Fern that it is often called the Maidenhair Tree.
-It is the national tree of China, & the symbol of the city of Tokyo & the Urasenke ceremonial tea school in Japan.
+It is the national tree of China, and the symbol of the city of Tokyo and the Urasenke ceremonial tea school in Japan.

-When it came to choosing a symbol to represent me however, I had obviously first looked at plants related to essential oils & used in Aromatherapy.
-Still, my intuition said the Ginkgo leaf & I kept returning to it.
-The more I learned of the tree the more appropriate & remarkable it seemed.
-Although it is not a plant used in Aromatherapy, its medicinal & pharmaceutical uses are widely known & Ginkgo supplements are taken for memory & concentration with medical research into its use for forms of Dementia.
-The trees are also incredibly resilient & long-lived with great resistance to both insects & disease.
+When it came to choosing a symbol to represent me however, I had obviously first looked at plants related to essential oils and used in Aromatherapy.
+Still, my intuition said the Ginkgo leaf and I kept returning to it.
+The more I learned of the tree the more appropriate and remarkable it seemed.
+Although it is not a plant used in Aromatherapy, its medicinal and pharmaceutical uses are widely known and Ginkgo supplements are taken for memory and concentration with medical research into its use for forms of Dementia.
+The trees are also incredibly resilient and long-lived with great resistance to both insects and disease.
 Some trees are claimed to be as old as 2,500 years, whilst they were amongst the only livings things to survive the atomic blast of Hiroshima.
-Although charred, they quickly recovered & are still alive to this day: a truly extraordinary plant.
+Although charred, they quickly recovered and are still alive to this day: a truly extraordinary plant.